 I believe in providing treatments that are evidence-based, meaning that they have strong research evidence for their effectiveness and that are tailored to each individual with whom I am working.

-Please scroll down to learn about the evidence-based therapies I provide
+Please scroll down or click on the title below to learn about the evidence-based therapies I provide.

 EVIDENCE BASED TRAUMA FOCUSED THERAPY